 “DSC Contract” - A Data Services Contract Accession Agreement (DSCAA) will be required to be signed by the User to accede to the DSC Framework Agreement dated 15th February 2017 and that the all parties will be bound by the DSC Terms and Conditions.

 “Legal Entity” - An individual, company, or Market Participant that has legal rights and obligations.

+“Licenced Legal Entity” – An individual, company, or Market Participant that has legal rights and obligations and holds a Shipper/Supplier licence issued by Ofgem

 Appendix